Day in the life of an analyst

 Read our latest posts

-Unlocking the productivity dividend of digital government
+Unlocking the productivity dividend of digital government in New Zealand

-Our latest research in collaboration with Microsoft examines how cloud infrastructure can unlock substantial productivity gains for the Australian Government.
-This study reveals that the Government could unlock $1.4 billion a year in fiscal savings and productivity gains to 2035 through public cloud's efficient use of IT labour and infrastructure.
-We find that government agencies can reduce their IT budgets by 7 to 28 per cent through 2035, while delivering enhanced cybersecurity, resilience, and service delivery across the public sector.
+Our latest research in collaboration with Microsoft examines how cloud infrastructure can unlock substantial productivity gains for the New Zealand Government.
+This study reveals that the Government could unlock $360 million a year in fiscal savings and productivity gains to 2035 through public cloud's efficient use of IT labour and infrastructure.
+We find that government agencies can reduce their IT budgets by 12 to 25 per cent through 2035, while delivering enhanced cybersecurity, operational resilience, and service delivery across the public sector.